Specs - Stack Machine

 of such word, the following five bits either represent an operand, an instruction or a character.

-After initialisation, the stack machine starts with an empty stack and an overflow flag set to False.
+After initialisation, the stack machine starts with an empty stack.

 Example of the difference in the MSB of a received and decoded word